planetfederal/workshops/workshops/data_configs/slides/vector.md

 ----------

 - Spatial and non-spatial

 - Filter and refinement

 - Increases performance of queries

-- Spatial is supported in shapefiles
+- Shapefiles support spatial indexing

 ---